-There has been a lot written about omega 3 fatty acids especially regarding their role in the prevention of heart disease (not true by the way).
+There’s been a lot written about omega-3 fatty acids especially regarding their role in the prevention of heart disease (not true by the way).
 However, my interest lies in their ability to reduce inflammation and improve the symptoms of rheumatoid arthritis.
-I’ve written about this subject before but I wanted to emphasise a couple of points for those wishing to incorporate omega 3s into their arthritis treatment plan.
+I’ve written about this subject before but I wanted to emphasise a couple of points for those wishing to incorporate omega-3s into their arthritis treatment plan.

-First of all, it’s the balance or ratio of omega 3 to omega 6 fatty acids that is important for good health and the improvement of rheumatoid arthritis symptoms.
-Achieving the correct balance somewhere in the range of 1:1 to 1:4 omega 3 to omega 6 should be the objective.
-Mega dosing with omega 3 rich fish oil is a bad idea not just because fish oil is rancid but also because the aim should be to reduce omega-6 intake relative to omega-3 and not to consume excessive omega-3 to achieve the same balance.
+First of all, it’s the balance or ratio of omega-3 to omega-6 fatty acids that’s important for good health and the improvement of rheumatoid arthritis symptoms.
+Achieving the correct balance somewhere in the range of 1:1 to 1:4 omega-3 to omega-6 should be the objective.
+Mega dosing with omega-3 rich fish oil is a bad idea not just because fish oil is rancid but also because the aim should be to reduce omega-6 intake relative to omega-3 and not to consume excessive omega-3 to achieve the same balance.

-Pro-inflammatory (chronic disease forming) conditions commonly arise because of the extreme imbalance that exists in typical Western (industrialised) diets such as the Standard UK diet (SUK) and the Standard American Diet (SAD), i.e. excessive amounts of omega 6 fatty acids and very few sources of natural omega 3 fatty acids.
-Ratios as high as 1:50 omega 3 to omega 6 are seen these days with 1:20 being common.
-Some refined vegetable oils have an omega 3 to omega 6 ratio as high as 1:200 and these oils are commonly used in manufactured ‘food’ products such as confectionery, baked goods, ready meals and breakfast cereals etc.
+Pro-inflammatory (chronic disease forming) conditions commonly arise because of the extreme imbalance that exists in typical Western (industrialised) diets such as the Standard UK diet (SUK) and the Standard American Diet (SAD), i.e. excessive amounts of omega-6 fatty acids and very few sources of natural omega-3 fatty acids.
+Ratios as high as 1:50 omega-3 to omega-6 are seen these days with 1:20 being common.
+Some refined vegetable oils have an omega-3 to omega-6 ratio as high as 1:200 and these oils are commonly used in manufactured ‘food’ products such as confectionery, baked goods, ready meals and breakfast cereals etc.

 The Antibiotic Protocol for Rheumatoid Arthritis

-In terms of achieving long-term remission and/or cure, this is perhaps the most effective theraputic drug treatment (although not a natural treatment it is relatively safe compared to mainstream DMARDS and NSAIDS etc.) for rheumatoid arthritis that I’ve researched and experienced.
+In terms of achieving long-term remission and/or cure this has proved effective for many people (although not a natural treatment it is relatively safe compared to mainstream DMARDS and NSAIDS etc.).
 In conjunction with the correct diet it can significantly improve symptoms within one to three months.
-It can lead to remission within six months to a year.
-I am currently trialling this protocol for my own RA and I will write a full article about it soon.
-I wanted to add it to this post to help increase awareness for other RA sufferers and to give a brief summary and a couple of links to further resources.
+It can sometimes lead to remission within six months to a year.
+I wanted to add the antibiotic protocol to this post to help increase awareness for other RA sufferers and to give a brief summary and a couple of links to further resources.
 It’s important to be aware though that this protocol will cause significant and potentially serious damage to the gut micro-biome leading to an imbalance or dysbiosis between friendly and pathogenic bacteria.
 This can be mitigated partially by taking probiotics alternately with the antibiotics and by following a whole food plant-based diet.

-The Antibiotic Protocol or AP has been used for decades to help rheumatoid arthritis sufferers and I was finally convinced to give it a try a couple of months ago.
+The Antibiotic Protocol or AP has been used for decades to help rheumatoid arthritis sufferers and I was finally convinced to give it a try myself a couple of months ago.
 I had a huge reduction in symptoms within about six weeks of starting and I was so excited by my progress until I developed some serious symptoms a few days ago.
-I suddenly had an increase in ‘floaters’ in my right eye and flashes of light in the outer corners of both eyes – it scared the pants of me – I thought it was a retinal tear or the beginning of retinal detachment but I now believe it to have been an rare side effect of Minocin (probably coupled with the zinc and vitamin C supplements I was taking at the same time), the antibiotic I’m trialling.
-I’ll explain more in a separate post later as I mentioned above, suffice to say the AP is not without its side effects and this is something to research and be aware of if you decide to try the AP for yourself.
+I suddenly had an increase in ‘floaters’ in my right eye and flashes of light in the outer corners of both eyes – it scared the pants of me – I thought it was a retinal tear or the beginning of retinal detachment but I now believe it to have been a rare side effect of Minocin (probably coupled with the zinc and vitamin C supplements I was taking at the same time), the antibiotic I was trialling.
+Suffice to say the AP is not without its side effects and this is something to research and be aware of if you decide to try the AP for yourself.
 Needless to say I cancelled the trial, it’s not for me!

-The Antibiotic Protocol is a contradictory treatment for rheumatoid arthritis; on the one hand it disables many potentially RA causing bacteria and mycoplasma but at the same time it can have (and probably does – dependent on dose) have a negative effect on friendly gut flora which can worsen RA symptoms and could make leaky gut more likely.
-However, I believe with rheumatoid arthritis that it’s ‘more’ important to remove pathogens in order to allow remission and healing to take place since gut flora can be protected and maintained to some extent during the term of the AP treatment and then once chronic infection(s) are cleared, the immune system will be better able to support recovery and healing.
+The Antibiotic Protocol is a contradictory treatment for rheumatoid arthritis; on the one hand it disables many potentially RA causing bacteria and mycoplasma but at the same time (as I mentioned above) it has a negative effect on friendly gut flora which can worsen RA symptoms and could make leaky gut more likely.

-The antibiotic protocol for rheumatoid arthritis was originally designed to disable and eliminate chronic mycoplasma infections (believed to be the cause of RA) but it has since been shown to also have a therapeutic (anti-inflammatory) effect on RA.
+The antibiotic protocol for rheumatoid arthritis was originally designed to disable and eliminate chronic mycoplasma infections (believed to be the cause of RA) but it has since been shown to also have a therapeutic (anti-inflammatory) effect on RA in its own right.
 Personally I believe there are several pathogenic infections that can lead to RA including streptococcus and P. gingivalis.
 Minocin and other tetracyclines can be very effective against many of these pathogens thus removing the cause or at least the chronic burden on the immune system.
-Although this can take some time (three months to three years) the anti-inflammatory effect of Minocin in particular, can provide some early symptomatic relief for many people.
+Although this can take some time (three months to three years) the anti-inflammatory effect of Minocin in particular, has provide some early symptomatic relief for many people.

 There has long been a link between RA and teeth/gum infections but it was usually thought that people with RA consequently suffered from a higher rate of teeth/gum infections, however my own research and experience tells me that it’s the other way around; teeth/gum infections are causing or contributing to rheumatoid arthritis; The Link Between Periodontal Disease and Rheumatoid Arthritis